ryanleek/HRD_RSP_NAS/README.md

 Server 101 With Pi
 - Components of a server
 - How server works and securing it
-- Getting close with Linux and Shell
+- Experience Linux and Shell environment

 STEPS (working with Windows)
 1. Fit Raspberry Pi for Server(Static IP, passwd, sshd_config, ufw)